ericpham1215/BASFcompany/README.md

 ## PIECES Framework
 **Performance**

-A.	Throughput - There have been many problems with tracking different jobs because of the manager to employee ratio
+- Throughput - There have been many problems with tracking different jobs because of the manager to employee ratio

-B.	Response time to load up 3000+ jobs in the excel sheet is takes up too much time.
+- Response time to load up 3000+ jobs in the excel sheet is takes up too much time.

 **Information**

-A.	The current system is inefficient at pulling up data of applicants stored in Excel.
+- The current system is inefficient at pulling up data of applicants stored in Excel.

-B.	Current system lacks organization of data.
+- Current system lacks organization of data.

 **Economics**

-A.	This will not impact sales directly
+- This will not impact sales directly

-B.	Reduce hours used to manually update database
+- Reduce hours used to manually update database

 **Control**

-A.	Will reduce manual entry errors
+- Will reduce manual entry errors

-B.	Will allow the user to access past, present, and maybe even future problems due to scheduling.
+- Will allow the user to access past, present, and maybe even future problems due to scheduling.

 **Efficiency**

-A.	It takes a long time to find an applicant in Excel
+- It takes a long time to find an applicant in Excel

-B.	Only specific people have access to this file
+- Only specific people have access to this file

 **Service**

-A.	The current system is very time consuming
+- The current system is very time consuming

 B.	The system is difficult to keep track of